 1. It Can Protect Audit Trails

-Not only are secure audit trails an important component of HIPAA compliance, they're also a crucial factor in information security.
+Not only are secure audit trails an important component of HIPAA compliance, but they're also a crucial factor in information security.
 The 2016 Verizon Data Breach Investigation Report found that 77% of incidents involved an insider.

-Your organization should have access to complete and accurate audit trails which connect all actions take on your network with a user ID and other important metadata.
+Your organization should have access to complete and accurate audit trails which connect all actions taken on your network with a user ID and other important metadata.
 It should be impossible for any users, including IT administrators, to "turn off" or modify audit trails in any way.

 2. It Identifies Unauthorized Changes

-Regardless of whether unauthorized activity originates from an internal user or third-party, your organization needs the intelligence to identify the change.
+Regardless of whether unauthorized activity originates from an internal user or third party, your organization needs the intelligence to identify the change.
 Some file integrity monitoring solutions offer built-in intelligence on the quality of changes.
 This enables security teams to distinguish between authorized and unauthorized changes and immediately restore the integrity of compromised data.